Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 # FOR TEAM MEMBERS

 ## Overview
 This project uses a  Bank churn Kaggle dataset stored in **Google Drive** for easy access by all team members.
-We will work collaboratively using **Google Colab**, ensuring everyone can load and analyze the dataset without downloading it locally.The dataset folder is shared through  link.
+We will work collaboratively using **Google Colab**, ensuring everyone can load and analyze the dataset without downloading it locally.The dataset folder is to shared through  link if you use option 2.

 # HOW TO USE THE DATASET
  Open Google Colab from Chrome browser  sign up and login  then create a new Notebook.